Academic year: 2020/2021

 Examination assessment and graduation

-During the whole university career, the various skills acquired will be assessed through written and oral examinations.
+Throughout the course, the knowledge gathered by the students will be assessed through written and oral examinations.

 Access to further studies